On the balance of probabilities if you own a flat in Blackfen you actually own a long leasehold interest over your property

 Santander | You must report the unexpired lease term to us and await our instructions if: 1. the unexpired term assumed by our valuer is between 55 and 82 years, but the actual unexpired term differs by more than one year (whether longer or shorter); or 2. the unexpired term assumed by our valuer is more than 82 years but the actual unexpired term is less than 82 years; or 3. no valuation report is provided However, we will not accept a lease where on expiry of the mortgage: (i) less than 50 years remain and all or part of the loan is repaid on an interest-only basis: or (ii) less than 30 years remain and the loan is repaid on a capital and interest basis We will accept a lease that has been extended under the provisions of the Leasehold Reform Act 1993 provided statutory compensation would be available to the leaseholder. |

-The conveyancing solicitors that we work with undertake Blackfen lease extensions and help protect your position.
+The lawyers that we work with undertake Blackfen lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
-The lawyer we work with provide it.
+The conveyancing solicitor we work with provide it.

-An example of a Lease Extension decision for a Blackfen property is 103a Footscray Road in January 2014.
-The tribunal determines that the premium payable for the extended lease should be £34,500 according to the expert witness valuation calculation This case affected 1 flat.
+An example of a Lease Extension decision for a Blackfen flat is 103a Footscray Road in January 2014.
+The tribunal determines that the premium payable for the extended lease should be £34,500 according to the expert witness valuation calculation This case was in relation to 1 flat.